Bikeman868/Ioc.Modules/README.md

     Ioc.Modules.Autofac.Registrar.Register(packages, builder);
     var container = builder.Build();
 ```
+You can also add support for other IoC containers very easily.
+Take a look at the source code for one of
+the IoC container integrations and you will find it's less than 30 lines long.

 This `Ioc.Modules` package is very convenient for package authors because they can configure
 IoC for thier package without knowing anything about the IoC container you are using in your